piroor/popupalt/migration-story.md

 Finally, [I created a tiny library to do that](https://github.com/piroor/webextensions-lib-configs).
 I don't describe how I did it here, but if you hope to know details, please see [the source](https://github.com/piroor/webextensions-lib-configs/blob/master/Configs.js).
-There are just 177 lines for now.
+There are just 177 lines.

 ## Step 6: Options UI